 The pair investigated different aspects of documentary filmmaking and combined their prior experience and skillsets to storyboard, plan, and execute the film.
 They also used a combination of student interviews and shots from module excursions as the film’s backbone.

-By dividing roles and putting in a substantial amount of post-production editing, they achieved a high-quality final product that they presented at the THINK Beyond showcase.
+By dividing roles and putting in a substantial amount of post-production editing, they achieved a high-quality final product which they presented at the THINK Beyond showcase.

 Designing my Dream Garden by Luiza

 I decided to do this personal project after being inspired by the Future of Food module in Term 1.
 Even though gardening and biology are not one of my big passions, it was exciting to look at it from a design point of view.
 Moreover, this project was personally meaningful to me since I wanted to design a garden based on the old garden of my grandparent’s house when I was growing up.